by the Speaking Witness (*)

 The words of Jesus have sounded regularly in my mind over the last few months, especially when I visit the meetings (nowadays called meetings) and field service meetings, now that I have decided to make that what is actually unspeakable impossible to discuss.

-Sexual (child) abuse is a gruesome crime.
-Although the most organization-friendly sister or brother will confirm this, this unfortunately still does not appear from the culture within the Jehovah community.
-Despite a stream of media reports about sexual abuse within the organization of Jehovah's witnesses, it is also deafening in our congregation.
-Nonetheless, I know that several brothers and sisters have been victims of abuse in the past.
-In many cases the perpetrator appeared to be someone of their own religious community.
-Often I wonder what goes on in the brains of those victims when the media once again reports how the Jehovah's witnesses' deal with sexual abuse.
-Would they really feel that the organization is addressing this problem adequately?
-I really would not know, but I guess so.
-One of them is an elder, none of them wants to say something about that piece of the past.
-Of course, the latter is understandable in view of their problems.
-The strategy of systematic avoidance of the subject, however, may give victims some peace of mind in the short term, but is counter-productive in the long term.
-Especially those victims who continue to suffer from complaints resulting from a post traumatic stress syndrome (PTTS) will benefit greatly from trauma-focused therapies.
-Clinical psychologist Agnes van Minnen tells in her recent book 'Paralyzed with fear' about the success of EMDR therapy (Eye Movement Desensitisation and Reprocessing) and cognitive behavioral therapy such as exposure.
-Of course, every victim of sexual abuse is confronted with her or his own problems, but to 'forget as good and as bad as possible' without using professional guidance seems to be never a serious option.
-Yet I see several abused sisters and brothers in mine own municipality still struggling with it.
-Many of Jehovah's Witnesses abused in his or her life fail to engage timely professional help.
-Of course it does not help that very few elders will be willing to send their abused sheep to a 'worldly' aid worker and certainly not when the abuse has taken place within their own religious community.
+Sexual (child) abuse is a heinous crime.
+Sadly, although the most organizational sister or brother will agree, it is still not evident from the culture within the Jehovah community.
+Despite a flood of media reports of sexual abuse within the organization of Jehovah's witnesses, there is also a deafening silence in our congregation.
+Nevertheless, I know that several brothers and sisters there alone have been victims of abuse in the past.
+In many cases, the perpetrator turned out to be someone from their own religious community.
+I often wonder what goes on in the minds of those victims when the media reports once again how the Jehovah's witnesses' deal with sexual abuse.
+Would they really feel that the organization is adequately addressing this problem?
+I really don't know, but I suspect so.
+One of them is an elder.
+None of them wants to say anything about that piece of the past.
+The latter is of course understandable given their problems.
+However, the systematic avoidance strategy may give victims some rest in the short term, but backfire in the long term.
+Especially those victims who, as a result of the abuse, still suffer from complaints resulting from a post traumatic stress syndrome (PTTS) will benefit greatly from trauma-oriented therapies.
+Clinical psychologist Agnes van Minnen explains in her recent book 'Paralyzed with fear' about the success of EMDR therapy (Eye Movement Desensitisation and Reprocessing) and cognitive behavioral therapy such as exposure.
+Of course, every victim of sexual abuse has to contend with her or his own problems, but 'trying to forget as best as possible' without professional guidance never seems to be a serious option.
+Yet I see several abused sisters and brothers in me own municipality is still visibly struggling with it.
+Many Jehovah's witnesses who have been abused in his or her life fail to seek timely professional help.
+It does not help, of course, that very few elders will be willing to send their abused sheep to a 'worldly' counselor, especially when the abuse has taken place within their own faith community.

 This fear and culture must stop.
 Although I am only an ant on the highway, I feel that Jehovah wants to use me to contribute my part.
 Perhaps precisely because I am not an excluded or inactive person.
 I also believe that I am not alone in this.
 I see and notice that some elders come into conflict with their conscience and come out critically behind the scenes and in some cases sometimes secretly leak out secret guidelines.